 Erected in Uzmaston in the thirteenth century, the church of St. Ismael was dedicated to the son of Budic, the king of Armorica.
 Ismael came to Wales and became a disciple of Saint David, after whom he was consecrated as a bishop and later beatificated.
 In 1230, the church was granted to the Order of Knights Hospitaller in Slebech.
 In the years 1837-1839, the building was extended westwards, and in 1844 the roof was replaced.
 In the years 1870-1873 and again in the 90s of the twentieth century, it was renovated, combined with a thorough reconstruction.

-The medieval church was significantly transformed in the early modern period.
+The church was significantly transformed in the early modern period.
 During the 19th century reconstruction, the north aisle replaced the northern transept, and the southern one was reduced to a small outbuilding.
 Also the porch is an early modern addition.
 Most of the medieval substance has now a tower with a preserved window in the style of English Decorated Gothic with tracery.
+Medieval windows (possibly reset) are also located in the southern and eastern walls of the chancel, and in the diagonal passage between the chancel and the tower.
+Inside, there are several medieval corbels in the chancel and a baptismal font from the 12th century.

 Salter M., The old parish churches of South-West Wales, Malvern 2003.